roshanmishra86/MiniSQL/README.md

 # MiniSQL
-Python Based Mini SQL library built for teaching and learning.
+Python based mini SQL library built for teaching and learning.

+This is a **work in progress**, and I will write more code here in the coming days on building a dummy SQLite using pure Python